Counting Ideals in Numerical Semigroups: Acknowledgements

 \section{Acknowledgements}

-The majority of this research was done during the Research Science Institute (RSI) at MIT in the summer of 2022.
-First, I would like to thank my mentor Jeffery Yu for his invaluable guidance throughout the completion of this work, and Minh-Tam Quang Trinh for proposing the project.
-I am grateful to the CEE \& MIT for their hospitality and support during the preparation of this work.
+This work was partially done during the Research Science Institute (RSI) at MIT in the summer of 2022.
+I would like to thank my mentor Jeffery Yu for his guidance throughout the duration of the program, and Minh-Tam Quang Trinh for proposing the project.
+I am grateful to the RSI, CEE \& MIT for their hospitality and support during the preparation of this work.